The progressive income tax was made possible by which amendment?

 Study for the American History AIR Test.
 Explore questions with hints and explanations.
 Prepare to excel and ensure your success!

-The other amendments listed do not pertain to taxation.
-The 17th Amendment deals with the direct election of senators, the 18th Amendment established Prohibition, and the 19th Amendment granted women the right to vote.
-Therefore, the 16th Amendment is the correct answer regarding the foundation of the progressive income tax.
+The other amendments listed do not pertain directly to the establishment or authorization of an income tax.
+The 17th Amendment dealt with the direct election of senators, the 18th Amendment introduced Prohibition, and the 19th Amendment granted women the right to vote.
+None of these amendments influence the taxation system in the same way that the 16th Amendment does.

 Subscribe